jerry73204/ros-plan/book/src/launch2plan.md

 ### Current Limitations

+1. **Single-File Output** (Phases 1-8): Current implementation generates one monolithic plan file with all included content inlined.
+This does NOT preserve the modular structure of launch files.
+Phase 13 (Modular Plan Generation) will address this limitation.
-1. **Dynamic Behavior**: Cannot analyze `OpaqueFunction` or runtime-evaluated code (will generate TODO markers)
+2. **Dynamic Behavior**: Cannot analyze `OpaqueFunction` or runtime-evaluated code (will generate TODO markers)
-2. **Introspection Failures**: Nodes that cannot be introspected require manual TODO completion
+3. **Introspection Failures**: Nodes that cannot be introspected require manual TODO completion
-3. **Complex Conditions**: Some Python expressions may not convert cleanly to Lua (will be marked as TODO)
+4. **Complex Conditions**: Some Python expressions may not convert cleanly to Lua (will be marked as TODO)
-4. **Custom Packages**: Nodes from packages not available in the environment require manual specification
+5. **Custom Packages**: Nodes from packages not available in the environment require manual specification
-5. **No Heuristics**: Tool will not guess - unknown information becomes explicit TODO markers for user completion
+6. **No Heuristics**: Tool will not guess - unknown information becomes explicit TODO markers for user completion

 ### Future Enhancements

+1. **Modular Plan Generation** (Phase 13): Generate separate plan files for each launch file with include references instead of inlining.
+Achieve graph equivalence between launch tree and plan structure.
+Detailed design documented above.
-1. **XML/YAML Launch Support**: Extend beyond Python launch files
+2. **XML/YAML Launch Support**: Extend beyond Python launch files
-2. **Interactive Mode**: Guide user through TODO completion with prompts
+3. **Interactive Mode**: Guide user through TODO completion with prompts
-3. **Template Library**: Pre-built patterns for common ROS packages (nav2, moveit2)
+4. **Template Library**: Pre-built patterns for common ROS packages (nav2, moveit2)
-4. **Diff Visualization**: Web UI for viewing changes between passes
+5. **Diff Visualization**: Web UI for viewing changes between passes
-5. **Batch Conversion**: Convert entire workspace of launch files at once
+6. **Batch Conversion**: Convert entire workspace of launch files at once
-6. **QoS Profile Preservation**: Extract and preserve QoS settings from introspection
+7. **QoS Profile Preservation**: Extract and preserve QoS settings from introspection
-7. **Composition Support**: Handle component container nodes
+8. **Composition Support**: Handle component container nodes
-8. **Lifecycle Node Handling**: Proper support for managed nodes
+9. **Lifecycle Node Handling**: Proper support for managed nodes

 ## References